Menu

 • Diversity, Equity and Inclusion

-• We will plan a very broad curriculum which continually revisits key concepts (curricular goals).
+• We will plan a very broad, diverse curriculum which continually revisits key concepts.

 • The more knowledge of the world children have, the more likely they are to have the procedural and semantic understanding they need.

 • Cultural capital gives our students the vital background knowledge they need to be thoughtful members of our community who understand and believe in our school values and Global Human Values.
-As a result:
+As a result we will:

-• We will plan to teach new tier 2 and 3 words per year – these will be planned in consultation with subject leaders.
+• plan to teach new tier 2 and 3 words each year – these will be planned in consultation with subject leaders.

-• We will ensure there is a set of texts which are carefully selected (for their vocabulary, range of subjects, enrichment) which all children will have an entitlement to during their time at school.
+• ensure there is a set of texts which are carefully selected (for their vocabulary, range of subjects, enrichment, perspectives, complexity) which all children will have an entitlement to during their time at school.

-• We will regularly review our curriculum to ensure that it is reflective of the communities we teach and includes a diversity of knowledge.
+• regularly review our curriculum to ensure that it is reflective of the communities we teach and includes a diversity of knowledge.

-• Tying our curriculum together are the concepts which are the key ideas in each subject area eg in history the concepts include chronology and sources of evidence.
+• Tying our curriculum together are the concepts (disciplinary knowledge) in each subject area e.g in history the concepts include chronology and sources of evidence.
+There are also substantive concepts, for example: exploration, inspiration, migration and settlement, hierarchy and power.

-• Opportunities to recall knowledge will be aided through frequent low-stakes quizzes such as 10 daily questions, question quadrants and quick fire questions (the 3 Qs).
+• Opportunities to review knowledge will be aided through frequent low-stakes quizzes such as 10 daily questions, question quadrants and quick fire questions (the 3 Qs).

 • Because it’s impossible to assess children’s learning in the short term we look at how well children are learning over time.
-We will use POL (proof of learning) tasks and comparative judgements to compare students’ learning over time.
+We will use POL (proof of learning) tasks to check learning over time.

 • We acknowledge that ‘Wow’ moments are memorable but do not in themselves lead to understanding of concepts.
 However they are useful in hooking in children’s enthusiasm for learning.

-• Trips and visitors are important but must have educational relevance and enable children to gain cultural capital.
-We will make use of the rich educational resources in London e.g. The Natural History Museum, V&A, Tate, Holland Park and local community resources.
+• Trips and visitors are important and must have educational relevance and enable children to gain cultural capital.
+We will make use of the rich educational resources in London e.g. The Natural History Museum, V&A, Tate, Hyde Park and local community resources.

 • We know that working towards meaningful outcomes gives a context that creates opportunities for deep learning.